Yoga Therapy for Multiple Sclerosis

 No. Yoga therapy is educational and therapeutic in nature.
 It works alongside medical care, not in place of it.
 If you are currently under neurological or medical care, please continue that care.

-A 30-minute call to understand your situation, answer your questions, and determine whether yoga therapy is a suitable support for where you are now.
+A 30-minute call to understand your situation, answer your questions, and consider whether yoga therapy is a suitable support for where you are now.